mrlesmithjr/docker-m1-development-src/README.md

 ## Docker Hub

-You can consume this image from Docker hub as `mrlesmithjr/docker-m1-development:arm` or `mrlesmithjr/docker-m1-development:amd64`.
-As there isn't a way to build for multi-arch platforms using `devcontainer build` currently.
+You can consume this image from Docker hub as `mrlesmithjr/docker-m1-development`.

 ## Docker Management